bentoml/BentoML/README.md

 installed_svc.predict([[5.1, 3.5, 1.4, 0.2]])
 ```

-BentoML bundle is structured to work as a docker build context so you can easily
+BentoService bundle is also structured to work as a docker build context, which can be used to
-build a docker image for this API server by using it as the build context
+build a docker image containing the REST API model server:
-directory:
 ```bash
 docker build -t my_api_server {saved_path}
 ```